1810 Crete earthquake

 The 1810 Crete earthquake occurred at 22:15 on 16 February.
-It caused great destruction in Heraklion, some damage from Malta to northern Egypt and was felt from central Italy to Syria.
+It caused great destruction in Heraklion and some damage from Malta to northern Egypt, and was felt from central Italy to Syria.
 300 fatalities were reported from Candia (Heraklion).

 Tectonic setting

-The Hellenic arc is an arcuate tectonic feature related to the subduction of the African Plate beneath the Aegean Sea Plate.
+The Hellenic arc is an arcuate tectonic feature related to the subduction of the African plate beneath the Aegean Sea plate.
 It is one of the most active seismic zones in western Eurasia and has a history of large earthquakes that also affect Egypt.
 Large earthquakes with epicentres near Crete and to the north of the island are typically intermediate depth events located at the subducting plate interface.
 Such events are often M>7, but due to their depths cause relatively little damage for their size, while being very widely felt.

 Damage

 The earthquake caused severe damage in Heraklion and northeastern Crete.
 Damage was also reported from islands in the south Aegean, Cairo, Rosetta, Alexandria in northern Egypt and on Malta.
-Reports of the collapse of part of the Temple of Amon at Siwa Oasis in 1811 have been also been attributed to the 1810 event, rather than a separate earthquake, which is now regarded as a 'spurious event'.
+Reports of the collapse of part of the Temple of Amon at Siwa Oasis in 1811 have also been attributed to the 1810 event, rather than a separate earthquake, which is now regarded as a 'spurious event'.